 The film examines the life of a ladyboy who has moved to Phnom Penh to work as an entertainer and sex worker.

-These films are made available through the generous support of the Visual Documentary Project based at Kyoto University.
+These films are screened in collaboration with the Visual Documentary Project based at Kyoto University.

 These screenings are part of Asia and the Pacific Screens Season Seven: Polyphonic Asia, presented by the Australian Centre on China in the World.